 Most medicine cabinets are plain and sometimes dingy from use and age.
-If your house has an old medicine cabinet or you’re looking for a better organized, colorful medicine cabinet, revamp your existing or basic builders grade medicine cabinet, or if you simply seek to give it a new look, use this guide to help you accomplish this task.
+If your house has an old medicine cabinet or you’re looking for a better organized and colorful medicine cabinet, wanting to revamp your existing or basic builders grade medicine cabinet, or if you simply seek to give it a new look, use this guide to help you accomplish this task.

-- If your medicine cabinet is plastic or glass, spray a bit of glass cleaner or other gentle cleanser on the shelves and wipe off with paper towels or a clean rag.
+- If your medicine cabinet is plastic or glass, spray a bit of glass cleaner or another gentle cleanser on the shelves and wipe off with paper towels or a clean rag.

 - If your medicine cabinet is made of wood, gently wipe down the shelves and sides of the cabinet with a solution of water and vinegar.
 This will also remove any odors from moisture.